Skip to content

 # listen

-Add-PodeEndpoint -Address * -Port 8091 -Protocol Ws
+Add-PodeEndpoint -Address localhost -Port 8091 -Protocol Ws -NoAutoUpgradeWebSockets

-# request for web page
+# route for home page view

 Add-PodeRoute -Method Get -Path '/' -ScriptBlock {

-Write-PodeViewResponse -Path 'index'
+Write-PodeViewResponse -Path 'websockets'

 }